 Narrowing down your focus means you don't have to compete with all of the soap makers online, you just have to get your product in front of people who are looking for a very specific type of soap.
-And because the number of potential customers is so large online, you can really narrow down your focus and still have a large enough customer base to build a viable business.
+Because the number of potential customers is so large online, you can really narrow down your focus and still have a large enough customer base to build a viable business.

 When you go looking for a subset of the larger group you already serve, you'll do best if you choose a group you know well and feel passionately about.

 One of the keys to successful niche marketing is that you are able to serve the needs of people within that niche in a way that no other business can.
-You need to really know their needs, and motivations to buy, and the ways they are not being served in a way that only an insider would understand, so you can blow them away with your product.
+You need to really understand their needs and motivations to buy.

 Also, if you are already an insider in your niche, you will have connections and contacts who may be able to open doors for you within that niche.

-I figure, if you're going to make something, you might as well make something that sells for a good price.
-It often takes just as much time and talent to make a lower priced item as it does to make a higher priced item, so you might as well pursue the higher priced items.
+If you're going to make something, you might as well make something that sells for a good price.
+It often takes just as much time and talent to make a lower priced item as it does to make a higher priced item, so you might as well pursue the more profitable items.

 Take a look through the search results, and ask yourself several questions to analyse what you see:

-Do be careful about outliers, that is prices that are way above the price of other similar items.
-You need to look for a group of similarly priced items and assess the qualities that make the artist able to sell them for that price.
+Do be careful about outliers, that is prices that are way above (or below) the price of other similar items.
+You need to look for a group of similarly priced items and assess the qualities that make the Etsy sellers able to sell them for that price.

-Also, just because items are priced a certain way, doesn't mean they are selling well.
-Once you've found a group of well priced items that is in a niche that you think you could serve well, click through to a few shops of people who are already selling similar items on Etsy for a more in-depth assessment.
+Just because items are priced a certain way, doesn't mean they are selling well.
+Once you've found a group of well priced items in a niche you think you could serve well, click through to a few shops that are already selling similar items on Etsy for a more in-depth assessment.

-This research doesn't guarantee that if you just post similar types of items (with your own unique design, of course) on Etsy you will automatically make the same level of sales.
-People who are making lots of sales could be doing plenty of promotion outside of Etsy.
+This research doesn't guarantee that if you just post similar types of items (with your own unique design, of course) you will automatically make the same level of sales.
+People who are making plenty of sales are typically doing plenty of promotion are well.
 However, it does indicate that the product you have in mind does have a market, and with the right promotion you could make healthy sales.